Top 44 the most beautiful places in Eastern Europe

 Brasov by Kiara from Gallop Around The Globe

-While you might struggle to immediately find beauty in Romania’s capital Bucharest, Brasov is the true fairytale Romanian city you envisaged.
+While you might struggle to immediately find beauty in Romania‘s capital Bucharest, Brasov is the true fairytale Romanian city you envisaged.
 It’s home to some beautiful, colourful Baroque and Gothic architecture, including the greatest Gothic Church in Transylvania, The Black Church.
-There are also wide pedestrianised boulevards and spacious plazas flanked with a wide variety of quality restaurants, cosy cafes, and quirky bars.
+There are also wide pedestrianized boulevards and spacious plazas flanked with a wide variety of quality restaurants with delicious Romanian food, cozy cafes, and quirky bars.

 What makes Brasov even more awesome is its location at the foothills of the picturesque South Carpathian Mountains, surrounded by numerous viewpoints and hiking trails.
 And if you’re into castles, three of the country’s best – Peles, Bran (Dracula’s Castle), and Corvin – are also easily accessible from here.

 In short, Brasov offers history, culture, good food, beautiful architecture, and amazing landscapes, which, as far as I’m concerned, makes it a pretty damn near perfect place to visit.
 The fact that it’s not overrun with tourists is a definite bonus too.

 Cluj by Inma from A World to Travel